An Effective Needs Assessment Helps Ensure Program Success

 - How does the organization expect to see results related to business outcomes?

-- What external factors needs to be considered?
+- What external factors need to be considered?

 - What internal constraints, like budgets or timing, could limit the program?